 I/O board with the original capacitors.

-I/O board after capacitor and Lithium battery replacement.
+I/O board after capacitor and NiCd battery replacement.

 The original batteries, the orange coated CR2450’s belong to the X68000, the brown NiCd belongs to an MZ-2500 which suffers similar fates when they leak.

 Motherboard after capacitor replacement.

 After studying requirements and alternatives I decided to go with a full internal replacement of the original PSU mainboard.
 This would leave the machine externally no different to original but have the added advantage that it could be powered not only from the original 100V AC but all other common mains supplies.

 As multi-rail PSU's matching the X68000 requirements (Stand by 5V, 5V, +12V, -12V with soft power on) were not common for the given dimension restraints - PC ATX power supplies were technically suitable apart from the inverted soft power on enable signal, they were too large in dimensions - I opted for a high current, 8A +12V switch mode PSU with a good reputation and a pico-atx converter which converted +12V to all required PC voltages of which the X68000 shared in common.

 The chosen unit came from AliExpress, a +12V 8A switch mode PSU with an 85V-260V AC input range.
 The dimensions of 106.1mm x 57.1mm meant it would fit comfortably